-Students enrolled in the BRIM Certificate Program must take four courses covering the following subject areas:
+Students enrolled in the BPG Certificate Program must take four courses covering the following subject areas:

 - 1. Introduction to the scope of bioinformatics, proteomics and genomics: "Fundamentals of BPG" - 2.
-Training in statistical methods used in biomarker research and bioinformatics: "Statistical Methods in Bioinformatics" - 3.
-Handling and manipulation of databases and introduction to computer programming skills needed to analyze large quantities of nucleic acid and protein sequence data: "Introduction to Bioinformatic Computation" - 4.
-EITHER "Applications of BPG", in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems, OR "Biomarker Discovery, Validation and Implementation", in which faculty will provide an overview of biomedical discovery and validation techniques followed by application in selected aspects of individualized medicine.
+Training in statistical methods used in BPG: "Statistical Methods in Bioinformatics" - 3.
+Handling and manipulation of databases and introduction to computer programming skills needed to manipulate large quantities of nucleic acid and protein sequence data: "Introduction to Bioinformatic Computation" - 4.
+Applications of BPG, in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems: "Applications of BPG"

-Upon completion of the Program, students will be prepared to utilize biomarker research and bioinformatics techniques, and be able to interact with specialists in a range of biomedical sub-disciplines.
+Upon completion of the Program, students will be prepared to utilize BPG research techniques and be able to interact with specialists in each BPG subdiscipline.